Network configuration with Netplan on Ubuntu

 This tool replaces the /etc/network/interfaces

-configuration file that had been previously used to configure the network interfaces on Ubuntu.
+configuration file previously used to configure the network interfaces on Ubuntu.

-The configuration files are now located as YAML files in /etc/netplan/*.yaml
+The configuration files are now YAML files located in /etc/netplan/*.yaml

 .